niiknow/haraka-plugin-resque/README.md

 ## USAGE

-SMTP-Client -> Haraka -> API -> Working-SMTP Server - using a different email sends on behalf of clientn
+SMTP-Client -> Haraka -> API -> Working-SMTP Server - using a different email sends on-behalf-of/sends-as client.

 1. Using an existing software, you want to use SMTP to send email; so we setup Haraka with auth flat_file plugin allowing you to login.